hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

   region.
 If not provided, defaults to the same region as the function.

 * `event_type` -
-  (Optional)
+  (Required)
-  Required.
   The type of event to observe.

 * `event_filters` -
   (Optional)